Canine Dysautonomia in Dogs: Rising in Midwest

 Early Signs of Canine Dysautonomia?

-Save your dog’s life with early detection & diagnosis.
+You may be able to save your dog’s life with early detection & diagnosis.
 Canine Dysautonomia can be fatal in many circumstances, so it’s important to know what to look for.

 These are the main, early symptoms.